dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-static-web-apps.md

     --token <GITHUB_PERSONAL_ACCESS_TOKEN>
   ```
 - For RESOURCE_GROUP_NAME, use `az group list --output table`.
+- Available regions for the location are westus2, centralus, eastus2, westeurope, eastasia.
-- For LOCATION_NAME, use `az account list-locations --output table`.
+- To list all locations, use `az account list-locations --output table`.
+-
 - For GITHUB_REPOSITORY_URL_OF_STATIC_SITE, use `https://github.com/account-name/repository-name` pattern.
 - For REPOSITORY_BRANCH_TO_DEPLOY, use a branch that you want to deploy source code to a static app, e.g. main, develop.
 - For GITHUB_PERSONAL_ACCESS_TOKEN, please refer to